anshess/SimGBS.jl/docs/src/index.md

 ## What's Next?

-The following tools are recommended for downstream Analyses of GBS data,
+The following tools are recommended for downstream analyses of GBS data,

 - [**snpGBS**](https://github.com/AgResearch/snpGBS): a simple bioinformatics workflow to identify single nucleotide polymorphism (SNP) from Genotyping-by-Sequencing (GBS) data.